More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Data and modeling assumptions

-Exchangeability of $\{\acount_{n,j}\}_{n=1}^{\infty}$ implies the existence of a latent, random variant frequency $\afreq_j$ such that the $\acount_{n,j}$ are Bernoulli draws with frequency $\afreq_j$, independently and identically distributed across $n$ \citep{finetti31}.
-We pair each $\afreq_j$ together with its associated variant label $\aloc_j$ in a measure $\mfreq := \sum_{j=1}^{\infty} \afreq_j \delta_{\aloc_j}$, and we assume the $\mcount_n$ are independent and identical conditional on $\mfreq$.
-We say that $\mcount_1$ given $\mfreq$ is described by a \emph{Bernoulli process} ($\BeP$) with parameter $\mfreq$, and we write $\mcount_n | \mfreq \stackrel{iid}{\sim} \BeP(\mfreq)$.
-The law of the \emph{three-parameter beta process} ($\tBP$) is a convenient and flexible nonparametric prior for the Bernoulli process \citep{teh2009indian, broderick2012beta}.
-In agreement with our assumption of independence of the $\{\acount_{n,j}\}_{n=1}^{\infty}$ across $j$, the three-parameter beta process can be interpreted as a sequence of independent priors on the $\afreq_j$.
-In essence, this process provides control over these independent priors in a way that satisfies our goals: (G1) a finite number of observed variants in any finite sample; (G2) a number of observed variants that is unbounded as the number of samples grows.
-Furthermore, the three-parameter beta process is able to capture power laws \citep{teh2009indian, broderick2012beta}, which are common in physical processes.
-In particular, its three parameters are: (i) a \emph{mass parameter} $\mass$ that scales the total number of variants observed; (ii) a \emph{discount parameter} $\discount$ that controls the power law of the growth in observed variant cardinality; (iii) a \emph{concentration parameter} $\conc$ that modulates the frequency of more widespread variants.
+Exchangeability of $\{\acount_{n,j}\}_{n\geq1}$ implies the existence of a random variable $\afreq_j$, i.e. the variant's proportion, such that the $\acount_{n,j}$ are Bernoulli draws with parameter $\afreq_j$, independently and identically distributed across $n$ \citep{finetti31}.
+We pair each $\afreq_j$ with its variant's label $\aloc_j$ in a random measure $\mfreq := \sum_{j\geq1} \afreq_j \delta_{\aloc_j}$, and we assume the $\mcount_n$'s are conditionally independent and identically distributed given $\mfreq$.
+In addition, we make the following modeling assumptions: (i) the conditional distribution of $\mcount_n$ given $\mfreq$ is the distribution of a Bernoulli process ($\BeP$) with parameter $\mfreq$, and we write $\mcount_n\, |\, \mfreq \stackrel{iid}{\sim} \BeP(\mfreq)$; (ii) the prior distribution on $\Theta$ is the law of the three-parameter beta process ($\tBP$) \citep{teh2009indian, broderick2012beta}.
+In agreement with the assumption of independence for $\{\acount_{n,j}\}_{n\geq1}$ across $j$, we can interpret the three-parameter beta process as a collection of independent priors on the $\afreq_j$ such that it satisfies our goals: (G1) a finite number of observed variants in any finite sample; (G2) a number of observed variants that is unbounded as the number of samples grows.
+Furthermore, the three-parameter beta process is able to capture power-law behaviours \citep{teh2009indian, broderick2012beta}, which are common in physical processes.
+The three-parameter beta process is characterized by: (i) a mass parameter $\mass$ that scales the total number of variants observed; (ii) a discount parameter $\discount$ that controls the power-law growth in observed variant cardinality; (iii) a concentration parameter $\conc$ that modulates the frequency of more widespread variants.